-The Roman Forum came to life at the end of the 7th century BC. after the reclamation of the marshy valley where it stood which was drained by the Cloaca Maxima, one of the first sewer systems in the world.
-In the following centuries various monuments were built: first the buildings for political, commercial and religious activities, after the civil basilicas, where judicial activities took place.
+The Roman Forum came into being at the end of the 7th century BC , following the reclamation of the swampy valley where it stood , drained by the Cloaca Maxima, one of the first sewer systems in the world.
+In the centuries that followed, various monuments were built: first the buildings for political, commercial and religious activities, then the civil basilicas, where judicial activities took place.

-It became the heart of ancient Rome; administrative, political, economic and religious affairs were held and public speeches, markets, gladiator meetings, military processions and much more were held.
+It became the heart of ancient Rome , where administrative, political, economic and religious affairs were conducted, and where public speeches, markets, gladiatorial contests, military processions and many other events were held.

-The prestigious monuments were added by the various dynasties of emperors who succeeded each other to celebrate victories of the emperors or to the memory of the emperors and their children: the Temple of Vespasian and Titus and that of Antonino Pio and Faustina, the monumental Arch of Septimius Severus, the Temple dedicated to the memory of the Divine Romulus and the imposing Basilica on the Velia.
+The successive imperial dynasties added several prestigious monuments to celebrate the victories of the emperors or to commemorate the emperors and their children: the Temple of Vespasian and Titus and that of Antoninus and Faustina, the monumental Arch of Septimius Severus, the Temple dedicated to the memory of Divine Romulus and the imposing Basilica of Maxentius on the Velia Hill.

-After the fall of the Roman Empire the area of the Roman Forum was abandoned after the overflowing of the Tiber and the erosion of the surrounding hills which caused the lifting of the land that buried the monuments, so as to become a grazing place.
+After the fall of the Roman Empire the area of the Roman Forum was abandoned when the Tiber flooded and the surrounding hills were eroded, causing the land that buried the monuments to rise and become pastureland.
 Only some monuments resisted because they were transformed into churches.

-Only after the unification of Italy did the first excavation works begin in the area which allowed Romans and tourists from all over the world to enjoy this magnificent archaeological area.
+It was only after the unification of Italy that the first excavations began in the area, allowing Romans and tourists from all over the world to enjoy this magnificent archaeological site.

-The Roman Forum is now part of the archaeological circuit of the Colosseum which also includes the Palatine Hill and which can be visited by purchasing a single ticket online.
+The Roman Forum is now part of the Colosseum Archaeological Circuit which also includes the Palatine Hill and which can be visited by purchasing a single ticket online.

 The roman forum in Rome